Life-changing results for young woman after orange-sized brain tumor removed

 “We know that he and the team at U-M have done this many times, and we’re glad we chose there.”

-We carefully get around the tumor and separate it from the normal cerebellum and brainstem, with the goal of removing as much of the tumor as we can safely,”
+We carefully got around the tumor and separated it from the normal cerebellum and brainstem, in order to remove as much of the tumor as possible”

 --Suresh Magge, M.D.